Orion and Eridanus depiction in Negev Rock Art

-In Greek tradition, Eridanus is inseparable from the myth of Phaethon, the mortal son of Helios.
-Granted permission to drive the sun chariot for a single day, Phaethon failed to control the fiery horses.
-The chariot veered from its ordained course, scorching the earth, drying rivers, and transforming fertile lands into deserts.
-To halt the catastrophe, Zeus struck Phaethon with a thunderbolt, and the youth fell into the celestial river Eridanus, where his descent was eternally memorialized among the stars (West 2007).
+The mythology attached to Eridanus in Greek tradition illuminates the cosmological stakes of the Orion– Eridanus relationship.
+Phaethon, the mortal son of Helios, was granted permission to drive the sun chariot for a single day.
+He could not control the fiery horses.
+The chariot veered from its ordained course, burning too close to the earth, scorching the land, drying rivers, and transforming fertile regions into desert.
+To prevent the total destruction of the earth, Zeus struck Phaethon with a thunderbolt and cast him down into the river Eridanus, where he fell among the stars and was memorialised in the sky (West 2007).

 Conclusion: From Cosmic Balance to Cosmic Control